Beyond Code Pairs: Dialogue-Based Data Generation for LLM Code Translation: Experiments

 \subsection{Datasets}

-The datasets for these two tasks were generated via our pipeline, which queried the LLaMA-3.3-70B-Instruct~\citep{meta2024llama3} and LLaMA-4-Scout-17B-16E-Instruct~\citep{meta2024llama4scout} models through the Google Vertex AI API~\citep{google2024vertexai}.
+The datasets for these two tasks were generated via our pipeline, which queried the Llama-3.3-70B-Instruct~\citep{meta2024llama3} and Llama-4-Scout-17B-16E-Instruct~\citep{meta2024llama4scout} models through the Google Vertex AI API~\citep{google2024vertexai}.
+The resulting corpora span a diverse range of language constructs, including array operations, loop nesting patterns, pointer arithmetic, and parallelism primitives (e.g., OpenMP directives in Fortran, CUDA kernel launches in C++).
 To ensure a rigorous evaluation, we split all generated data by source file index ranges into distinct training and testing partitions, guaranteeing no overlap.